mritzco/singleHTML/README.md

 ### react-app-singleHTML

-Originally created to pack a build version of create-react-app into a single HTML file with no external references.
+Packs a build version of create-react-app into a single self-contained HTML file with no external references.
+The output can be used in some restricted sytems. i.e. Sharepoint, NetSuite.

-It replaces the Javascript, CSS, with the file content of the file.
-It also removes manifest, favicon and maps.
+It replaces references to Javascript and CSS with their codes and removes manifest, favicon and maps.

-Uses streams and tries to keep minimal info in memory.
+This library uses streams and keeps minimal info in memory.

-The final page can be used in some restricted sytems. i.e. Sharepoint, NetSuite.

 ## Installation